synxty/idea/[game-title].md

 - **Origin:** The character's place of origin, affecting their appearance, interactions and damage calculation.
 - **Soul:** [TODO]
 - **Role:** The character's designated position or purpose on the team, dictating their abilities and role in battles.

+### 2.2.
+Combat Attributes

+Combat attributes define a character's combat-related statistics.
+They encompass crucial aspects like health, offensive, defensive and additional combat statistics.
+The combat attributes are essential for shaping the outcome of battles.